openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 Encryption
 ----------

-This guide supports two different encryption options: unencrypted and LUKS (full-disk encryption).
-ZFS native encryption has not yet been released.
-With either option, all ZFS features are fully available.
+This guide supports three different encryption options: unencrypted, LUKS (full-disk encryption), and ZFS native encryption.
+With any option, all ZFS features are fully available.

 Unencrypted does not encrypt anything, of course.
 With no encryption happening, this option naturally has the best performance.